top graphic

 ~~~~ ~~~~~~~~~~~~~~~~~~~~~~~~~

-33a (32) & (51) Owing to the numereous varieties available from sod nurseries, this couplet may not be accurate.
-Blades very narrow (0.04 in or 1 mm) and flowering heads about 1/2 in (1.5 mm) long, barely projecting above leaf blades.
+33a (32) & (51) Blades very narrow (< 0.5 mm) and flowering heads barely projecting above leaf blades.
 Mascarene grass, velvet grass, ma‘u kepani.
-[HAW - NAT] Syn: Z. tenuifolia; Z. pacifica of some authors.
-[HAW - ORN] [GUM - IND]
+[HAW - NAT] Syn: Z. tenuifolia.
+[HAW - ORN] [FAC] [GUM - IND]

-Zoysia matrella var. pacifica Goudswaard
+(= Zoysia matrella var. pacifica Goudsw. of some authors)

 <A>